microsoft/vscode-docs/docs/containers/debug-netcore.md

 ## .NET SDK vs. Dockerfile Build

-For those seeking a streamlined container debugging experience without the need for a Dockerfile or who are well-acquainted with MSBuild, the .NET SDK option is the ideal choice.
-On the other hand, if you feel more at ease working with Dockerfiles, opt for Dockerfile.
+There are two ways to build and debug your app inside a container: using a Dockerfile or, for .NET 7 and above, without a Dockerfile.

 ### .NET SDK Container Build (Debug without `Dockerfile`)

 1. Press `kb(workbench.action.debug.start)` or choose **Start Debugging** from the **Run** menu.
-(Make sure you don't have any existing launch profiles in `launch.json`)
+(If you have any existing launch profiles in `launch.json`, you can comment them out with `kb(editor.action.commentLine)`)
 1. You're prompted with a list of debuggers.
 Choose **Docker: Debug in Container**
 1. When prompted with options to either build with a `Dockerfile` (**Use a Dockerfile**) or build using the .NET SDK (**Use .NET SDK**), select **Use .NET SDK**.
 1. If you have multiple project files in your workspace, choose the project file associated with the project you want to debug.
 1. Your .NET app will run in a Docker container, and the web app will open in your browser.

->**Note**: **Supported .NET SDK Versions:** This feature is available for .NET SDK version 7.0.300 and above by default.
+>**Note**: Supported .NET SDK Versions: This feature is available for .NET SDK version 7.0.300 and above by default.
 For versions between 7.0.100 and 7.0.300, enable it with `dotnet add package Microsoft.NET.Build.Containers`.
 You can read more about .NET SDK Container build on [Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/core/docker/publish-as-container).

 ### Debug with `Dockerfile`